Njorogetracy/first-time-mom/README.md

 - Python
 #### Frameworks, Libraries & Additional Programs/Software used
 - Django
+- Figma for project scope
+- Heroku for deployment
+- ElephantSQL
+- cloudinary
+- Google Fonts: To import the fonts used throughout the site
+- Unsplash: Stock images
+- Google DevTools: Used throughout the site's creation to test responsiveness and adjust layout
+- Balsamiq: Wireframe software
+- Am I Responsive: To create a visual of the website across different device sizes
+- Pexels For images used in the website
+- Lighthouse To test performance of website
 #### Libraries & Dependencies
 - [DJ-Database-URL](https://pypi.org/project/dj-database-url/)
     - Generates the proper database configuration dictionary for the Django settings based on the `DATABASE_URL`